openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 #### DTLS ACK records (RFC9147 Section 7)

-ACK's are sent for KeyUpdates, NewSessionTicket and Finish (client).
+ACKs are sent for KeyUpdates, NewSessionTicket and Finish (client).

 Notes on RFC9147 Section 7.1:

 * The implementation does not offer any logic to determine that there is disruption when receiving messages which means it will not send ACKs for the example given in RFC9147 Figure 12.
-* ACKs are always sent immediately after receiving a full message to be ACK'ed.
+* ACKs are always sent immediately after receiving a full message to be ACKed.
 * If the implementation does not receive an ACK for all fragments of a message, then the full message wil be retransmitted.
 * Empty ACKs are never sent.